-Tics aren't usually serious and they don't damage the brain.
+Tics are not usually serious and they do not damage the brain.

-See your GP if you're concerned about your or your child's tics, you need support or advice, or the tics:
+See a GP if you're concerned about your or your child's tics, you need support or advice, or the tics:

 - occur very regularly, or become more frequent or severe